KhaledBadranDev/e-shop-by-khaled/server/src/routes/README.md

 # Routes

-The Routes here are for the API.
+The Routes here are for the API ENDPOINTS.